ifm/ifm3d-ros2/README.md

 # ifm3d-ros2

 **This release is intended to be used with the O3R camera platform ONLY.
-For other ifm cameras please see the main branch.**
+For other ifm cameras please see the tagged release 0.3.0.**

 **NOTE: The ifm3d-ros2 package has had major changes recently.
 Please be aware that this might cause problems on your system for building pipelines based on our old build instructions.**
 We tried to ensure backward compatibility where ever possible.
 If you find any major breaks, please let us know.